russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 Getting Tags
 --------------------
-Specific groups can filtered using tags:
+Specific groups can be filtered using specific tags:

 .. code-block:: python